-Operating expenses in Mongolia during the quarter were \$18,000 less than the comparable quarter in the prior year.
+Operating expenses in Mongolia were \$12,000 less for the quarter and \$30,000 less year-to-date than in the comparable periods of the prior year.
 As with the corporate office, expenses have been reduced through staff reductions and reduced operating activity.